-Canary Wharf Group has appointed architects Herzog & de Meuron, Allies and Morrison and Stanton Williams to design the first phase of new buildings at the Wood Wharf development, one of Central London’s waterfront sites, adjacent to Canary Wharf.
+Canary Wharf Group has hired architects Herzog & de Meuron, Allies & Morrison, and Stanton Williams to design the first phase of new buildings at the Wood Wharf development, which is adjacent to Canary Wharf and one of Central London’s waterfront sites.